 - Never be stored in or around residential dwellings.

 - Never be used around home gardens, schools, recreational parks, golf courses or playgrounds.

 To prevent severe injury and/or death from skin or eye exposure to paraquat:

 - Follow label instructions.

-To better prevent paraquat accidental ingestions and to reduce exposure to workers who mix, load and apply paraquat, EPA is requiring:
+In 2016, to minimize accidental paraquat ingestions and to reduce exposure to workers who mix, load and apply paraquat, EPA is requiring:

 - Changes to the pesticide label and distribution of supplemental warning materials to highlight the toxicity and risks associated with paraquat products.

 - Restricting the use of paraquat to certified pesticide applicators only.
 Individuals working under the supervision of a certified applicator are prohibited from using paraquat.